programminghistorian/ph-submissions/lessons/building-static-sites-with-jekyll-github-pages.md

 *This tutorial is built on the [official Jekyll Documentation](http://jekyllrb.com/docs/home/) written by the Jekyll community.
 See the ["Read more"](#section9-3) section below if you'd like to know even more about these terms!*

-### Static vs. dynamic websites <a id="section0-1"></a>
+### Dynamic websites, static websites, & Jekyll <a id="section0-1"></a>

-*Dynamic sites*, such as those created and managed by a content management system such as [Drupal](https://www.drupal.com/), [WordPress](https://wordpress.org/), and [Omeka](https://omeka.org/), pull information from a database to fill in the content on a webpage.
+*Dynamic websites*, such as those created and managed by a content management system such as [Drupal](https://www.drupal.com/), [WordPress](https://wordpress.org/), and [Omeka](https://omeka.org/), pull information from a database to fill in the content on a webpage.
 When you search for a book on Amazon.com, for example, the search results page you are shown didn’t already exist as a full HTML page; instead, Amazon.com has a template for search results page that includes things all results pages share (like the main menu and Amazon logo), but it queries the database to insert the results of that search you initiated into that template.

-*Static sites*, on the other hand, do not use a database to store information; instead, all information to be displayed on each webpage is already contained in an HTML file for that webpage.
+*Static websites*, on the other hand, do not use a database to store information; instead, all information to be displayed on each webpage is already contained in an HTML file for that webpage.
 The HTML pages that make up a static site can be completely written by hand, or you can offload some of this work using something like Jekyll.

-*Jekyll* is software that helps you "generate" or create a *static site* (you may see Jekyll described as a "static site generator").
+*Jekyll* is software that helps you "generate" or create a *static website* (you may see Jekyll described as a "static site generator").
 Jekyll takes page templates—those things like main menus and footers that you'd like shared across all the web pages on your site, where manually writing the HTML to include them on every webpage would be time-consuming.
 These templates are combined with other files with specific information (e.g. a file for each blog post on the site) to generate full HTML pages for website visitors to see.
 Jekyll doesn’t need to do anything like querying a database and creating a new HTML page (or filling in a partial one) when you visit a webpage; it’s already got the HTML pages fully formed, and it just updates them when/if they ever change.

 Note that when someone refers to a "Jekyll website", they really mean a static (plain HTML) website that has been created using Jekyll.
 Jekyll is software that creates websites.
 Jekyll isn't actually "running" the live website; rather, Jekyll is a "static site generator": it helps you create the static site files, which you then host just as you would any other HTML website.